montezume/file-upload-demo/README.md

 XSS -> if a user uploads a file with a `name` that contains malicious JavaScript code, it won't run on the browser, due to React's safe parsing of the children property.
 See [here](https://medium.com/javascript-security/avoiding-xss-in-react-is-still-hard-d2b5c7ad9412) for more info.

+Some basic security headers have been added including `content-security-policy` and `x-xss-protection`

 ### Not addressed.

 CSRF => In order to prevent our API from being hit by bad actors, we should send a token with every request.
 This will prevent other sites from communicating with our API.